 - 1 teaspoon vanilla extract

-Preheat oven to 325°F. Arrange six 4-ounce heatproof ramekins in a deep baking dish.
+Preheat oven to 325°F. Arrange five 4-ounce heatproof ramekins or other cooking vessels in a deep baking dish.

 Shave, grate or finely chop the chocolate and put it in a medium bowl.

 Combine the milk, cream and sugar in a small saucepan and cook over medium-high heat until the sugar dissolves and bubbles form around the edge of the pan.
 Pour milk over the chocolate and stir with a whisk until the chocolate is completely melted and smooth.
 Allow it to cool for a few minutes until it is warm, not hot, to the touch.

 Gently whisk the egg yolks, egg and vanilla in a small bowl until blended.
 Add the eggs to the chocolate and whisk until smooth.
 Pour it into the 5 ramekins.
 Fill the baking pan with enough very hot tap water to reach halfway up the sides of the ramekins.

 Bake until the edges of the chocolate are firm and the center moves a little when jiggled, about 20 minutes.
 The time may vary, however, depending on the size of your ramekins.
 Avoid touching the top of the cremes because they won’t be quite so pretty.